whatsinport

 North of Pylos is area of Voidokilia, which is not only a spectacular beach and wildlife area but a place of great historical value with evidence of habitation from the Neolithic period and just about every period since.
 You will enjoy your visit to this beautiful bay protected from the Ionian Sea by a string of islands with high cliffs, and the town that 'takes you back to the sixties'.

-A very popular regional speciality here are brightly-colored, woven wall hangings and bags.
+A very popular regional specialty here are brightly-colored, woven wall hangings and bags.

 Kalamata is easily reachable by bus, and offers good shopping.
 Plateia Aristomenous has a number of boutique stores.
 Visitors shopping for clothing can easily come away with some good bargains.